fjkz/tloc/README.md

                 -    0       0     0
 ```

-Note that this tool cannot count the comment lines strictly.
+Note that this tool cannot count comment lines strictly.
 Some comment lines
-are considered as real lines.
+are considered as code lines.